Under fire over tariffs, Trump heads to G-7 summit in Canada

 Continue Reading Below

+"Looking forward to straightening out unfair Trade Deals with the G-7 countries," Trump tweeted early Friday.
+"If it doesn't happen, we come out even better."

+Trump also singled out tariffs on U.S. dairy products in yet another scathing tweet directed at Canada just before the summit begins.

-At a joint press conference, Macron stressed: "A trade war doesn't spare anyone.
+At a joint press conference on Thursday, Macron stressed: "A trade war doesn't spare anyone.
 It will start first of all to hurt U.S. workers."
 Trudeau said: "We are going to defend our industries and our workers."

 Trudeau, for his part, said Trump's action would hurt American workers as well as Canadians.